-Each PolarFire SoC FPGA has 56 KB of sNVM.
+Each PolarFire FPGA has 56 Kbytes of sNVM.
 The sNVM is organized into 221 pages of 236 bytes or 252 bytes, depending on whether the data is stored as plain text or encrypted/authenticated data.
-It is accessible to users through system services calls to the PolarFire SoC FPGA system controller.
+It is accessible to users through system services calls to the PolarFire FPGA system controller.
 Pages within the sNVM can be marked as ROM during bitstream programming.
 The sNVM content can be used to initialize LSRAM and μSRAMs with secure data.
 The sNVM is only accessible through system service calls.
 Data written to the sNVM can be protected by the PUF.
-The sNVM can be used to store user secure boot code for the microprocessor subsystem and encryption keys.